JamesPartsafas/german-verbs-api/README.md

     * [Special Character Handling](#special-character-handling)

 ## Local Development Setup
 Simply clone this repository to your system and run `npm install` in order to install all dependencies.
-You can then run `npm start` or `npm run start-with-nodemon` to open a local testing server.
+With a .env file containing your choice of PORT, you can then run `npm start` or `npm run start-with-nodemon` to open a local testing server.
 Unit tests can be run from `npm test`, to ensure no new errors have been introduced.
 Refer to the package.json file for all other available scripts.

 ## Usage
 In order to use this API in your project, GET requests may be used with the desired verb as a query parameter, as well as additional optional specifications.
 Omitting the optional parameters will return the verb conjugated non-reflexively to all tenses, with a default auxiliary verb where applicable.
 An example is shown below: